 Iggesund Mill is the source of about 37 per cent of the total Chemical Oxygen Demand in Iggesundsfjärden and Gårdsfjärden.

-Phosphorus: The annual average level in the surface water of Gårdsfjärden in 2016 was 11 µg/l.
-The mean value in surface water for summer (11 µg/l) is classified by the Swedish Environmental Protection Agency as a 'very low level'.
-Iggesund is the source of approximately 55 per cent of the total phosphorus entering Gårdsfjärden.
+Phosphorus: The annual average level in the surface water of Gårdsfjärden in 2017 was 22 µg/l.
+The mean value in surface water for summer (17 µg/l) is classified by the Swedish Environmental Protection Agency as a 'low level'.
+Iggesund is the source of approximately 52 per cent of the total phosphorus entering Gårdsfjärden.

 The mill's emissions of eutrophicating substances have fallen sharply since the 1980s.
 In trial fishing in 1987, the fish life in Gårdsfjärden was characterised as typical of areas of water high in nutrients.
 Some changes in the direction of more normal status were noted in 1996, but fish production remained high and with a preponderance of the carp family.